 With leading microlearning platforms like EdApp, it is incredibly easy to set up cues using a built-in Push Notifications feature.
 Like all of EdApp’s features, Push Notifications is completely in your control, meaning you can send them out as often as you like, and fully customize the message to suit your teams or even individual learner.
 Since Push Notifications are sent directly to learners’ smartphone devices, the likelihood of seeing these cues are higher than any other platform.
 And more importantly, the likelihood of acting on these cues is even higher, at a rate of 60% or more compared to non-mobile cues.

-Signup for Free & Start Building new habits for your team today
+Start Building new habits for your team today

 Once the cue is triggered, whether the routine will occur or not depends on the friction between both steps.
 The friction depends on two elements: First, does the routine require more physical or mental effort that you are willing to expend?
 Secondly, do you think you are capable of the routine?